 The “Springs” of Florida

 As your wheels turn you farther into the state, you’ll be welcomed by a stretch of lonesome highway unlike most of the rest of Florida.
-Something about the span of land between the Panhandle and Tampa has largely flown off the radar when it comes to the ever growing sprawl that is development in the nation’s second-fastest growing state.
+Something about the span of land between the Panhandle and Tampa has largely flown off the radar when it comes to the ever-growing sprawl that has developed in the nation’s second-fastest growing state.

 In this swath of forest and swampland live a collection of springs and rivers that make for some of the most enjoyable relaxation the Sunshine State has to offer.

 If you’re making a seasonal migration into Florida to wile away your winter, you may find yourself in a prime location at just the right moment in time as you pass by Manatee Springs State Park, where the large aquatic creatures for which the park was named can be seen swimming upstream looking for warmer water as autumn turns into winter.
 If you’ve never seen a “sea cow,” they’re an impressive site, and though swimming with them is expressly forbidden, the park offers bridges and platforms to watch these gentle giants do their thing.

 An hour’s drive southeast will land you in Rainbow Springs State Park, where you can rent kayaks and paddle your way up a crystal clear body of water as you watch the birds dry their wings on the edge of the river, countless fish school their way beneath you, and maybe even catch an alligator while you’re at it.
 After paddling to the spring’s source, point your vessel south and enjoy the easy float back downstream.